-The row over whether to hold an inquest or a public inquiry into the death of Alexander Litvinenko is to take place, nearly eight years after he was poisoned.
-But who was he and why did his death become such a cause celebre?
+A public inquiry into the death of Alexander Litvinenko is to take place, nearly eight years after he was poisoned.
+But who was he and why did his death cause such controversy?

 After he was killed by radioactive polonium-210, believed to have been administered in a cup of tea, it emerged the father-of-one was being paid by the British secret service MI6.

-He was allegedly investigating Spanish links to the Russian mafia, and had planned to fly to Spain with the main suspect for his murder, Andrei Lugovoi.
+It is alleged Mr Litvinenko was investigating Spanish links to the Russian mafia and had planned to fly to Spain with former agent Andrei Lugovoi - the main suspect for his murder.

 Mr Litvinenko fell ill soon afterwards and spent the night vomiting.